torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	during the writeback session, it's the easiest and most natural to call it as data segments are added to a bio.

-With writeback bio's annotated, cgroup support can be enabled per super_block by setting SB_I_CGROUPWB in ->s_iflags.
+With writeback bio's ananaltated, cgroup support can be enabled per super_block by setting SB_I_CGROUPWB in ->s_iflags.
 This allows for selective disabling of cgroup writeback support which is helpful when certain filesystem features, e.g. journaled data mode, are